-Prof. C. Foudas, 12/06/22
+Prof. C. Foudas, 31/5/2017

-A number of experiments took place in the US during the 1950s which aimed to measure the intrinsic parity of particles as well as the masses of the newly discovered $\pi^{\pm}$ , $\pi^{0}$ .
+A number of experiments took place in the US almost half a century ago which aimed to measure the parity properties of the newly discovered $\pi^{\pm}$ , $\pi^{0}$ mesons as well as the parity of other particles.
 In this lecture we will discuss some of the most important of them.
-The concept of parity that we will be discussing here is the intrinsic parity associated with each particle and this is in addition to the parity associated with the orbital wave function of the particle.
+The parity that we will be discussing here is the intrinsic parity associated with each particle and this is in addition to the parity associated with the orbital wave function of the particle.
 In other words, the parity of the wave function of a particle or a system of particles is the product of the orbital parity times the product of the intrinsic parities of the particles involved.
-Hence, parity is a multiplicative quantum number.